cloudmesh-community/hid-sp18-705/project-code/README.md

 The BigchainDB repository has been added here as a submodule.
-When cloning the repository, include the `--recursive` switch to ensure that the submoule contents are cloned as well:
+When cloning the repository, include the `--recursive` switch to ensure that the submoule contents are cloned as well, or run `git submodule update --init --recursive` if the repository has already been cloned.

 ```
 git clone --recursive https://github.com/cloudmesh-community/hid-sp18-705.git